Saba Hiking Trails: Which to choose if you only have time for one?

 Saba offers incredible pristine natural beauty everywhere you look.
 No wonder it’s known as the “Unspoiled Queen.”
 It has everything a nature lover could want including some spectacular hiking.
 My husband and I were there for only a few days and had time for ONE hike.
 Find out which of the Saba hiking trails we chose and what to expect.

-Overview of Saba Hiking Trails
+Quick Overview of Saba Hiking Trails

-Before I reveal which Saba hiking trail we chose, I have included an overview of the hiking trails based on difficulty level.
+Before I reveal which Saba hiking trail we chose, I have included an overview of all the hiking trails based on difficulty level.

 EASY SABA HIKING TRAILS